 What should a consumer take into account when buying a new HVAC system?

 You get what you pay for.
-There are countless brands of equipment—some have names you might’ve heard of, while others will be unfamiliar.
+There are many great funace brands and top AC brands —some have names you might’ve heard of, while others will be unfamiliar.
 I’ve always believed the units are virtually identical.
 The components are made by various manufacturers, since very few HVAC companies make their own equipment—they just put together the components.
 When it comes to picking a system, the most important things to consider are quality control in the factory where they were made, availability of parts, and the warranty the manufacturer provides.
 Carrier and Train excel at that.

 Availability of parts is big issue, too.
 Components will fail.
 Whether that part is readily available from the manufacturer depends on what is available to them.
 Smaller manufacturers might have a harder time providing a part.